 How to pay for your purchases in Vietnam?

 The official currency of Vietnam is the Dong (VND).
 There is nothing that cannot be purchased in Vietnam with the Dong.
 It’s worth pointing out that it’s actually illegal in Vietnam to request payment in any currency other than Dong.
-If this is the case, you might ask why the prices for so many things in Vietnam (e.g accommodation and tours), are listed in US dollars (USD)?
+If this is the case, you might ask why the prices at the market when you are shopping for souvenirs in Vietnam (e.g accommodation and tours), are listed in US dollars (USD)?
 The main reason is for comparison purposes, seeing as few people would understand how the Vietnamese Dong compares with their own country’s currency.
 Whereas most people would have an understanding of how their currency compares to the USD.
 For reference, as at March 2018, $1 USD is worth approximately 22,800 Dong.

 Now, the second part to the big question!
 Should I pay for things in USD when in Vietnam?
 While you can, there is a downside to doing so.
 The exchange rate will be one that will be set by the vendor, which is more likely to be to their benefit rather than yours.
 As such, whatever it is that you’re purchasing, it’s likely to cost you more than it should.
 Now that we know that we need Dong to survive in Vietnam, how do we go about getting it?